BxBatman/coding-assignment/src/main/java/com/example/codingassignment/readme.md

+## RUN
-To run you need to provide path to file as argument.
+To run you need to provide path to file as argument. <br/>
-Prepared file is in directory because is used for tests.
+Prepared file is in this directory because is used for tests.